gj33051jj/fub-sd-test1/Arduino-1.x-library-issues-and-fixes.md

 ```
 Issue: We don't have SoftwareSerial in chipKIT

-Current fix:
+###Fix, current:
 Replace by allowing the user to pass the SerialObject from sketch into library.
 Put conditions around SoftwareSerial.

-LongTerm fix:
+###Fix, long term:
 Add support for SoftwareSerial even though we have more hardware serial available, and better off using the Hardware serial for projects.
 Also, 0023 we don't have NewSoftSerial either.
+Maybe include a version of that too.